 The problem is that some of the substances put on the carpet can make it more difficult to remove the marks.

-Over and over again, in doing a pre-inspection before starting the carpet cleaning, a client would point out a stain and say what caused the mark then say that salt was put on it.
+Over and over again, in doing a pre-inspection before starting the carpet cleaning, a client would point out a stain and say what caused the mark then say that salt was put on beacuse it was thought it would draw the stain out.
 Salt may draw some of the moisture, there are other effects that you don’t want.

-Salt is often used in the dying process.
+The daying process often uses salt.
 Some people think that this to fix the dye to the fibres.
 This is not accurate.
 When salt is in the dying process, it is to take the colour out of the dyeing solution and drive it on fibre.